 7. Polish Chicken

 The Polish breed looks like it is wearing a crash helmet and they are a fun looking addition to your backyard flock.
-This breed is tame, can make good pets, but the lack of vision caused by the hair means that they can act a little odd sometimes.
+This breed is tame, can make good pets, but the lack of vision caused by the feathers on the head means that they can act a little odd sometimes.
 They are also quite submissive so might get picked on by bolder birds.
 They lay approximately 200 eggs a year.

 The Barnevelder is a Dutch chicken breed that is renowned for its laid-back character.
 It is very placid, which makes it a great addition to your flock.
-The Barnevelder lays quite dark brown eggs that are considered large and will produce up to 200 a year.
+The Barnevelder lays quite dark brown eggs that are considered large.
+They will produce up to 200 eggs a year.

 The Plymouth Rock hails from Massachusetts in the USA, and it remains a very popular breed in the country.
 They are considered friendly and are highlighted as being a good breed for families that are looking for poultry pets.
 The Plymouth Rock will lay up to 200 brown eggs a year and with dedication and effort, it may be possible to train them to follow you and eat from your hand.